A case study showing the redesign of Shazam's structure, from ideation to final visuals.

 We started wireframing and after a few iterations we came up with a navigation we liked, where the library would be located on a card accessible with a swipe up gesture.

-We then put together a User Journey that mapped out all the screens impacted by the redesign.
+I put together a User Journey that mapped out all the screens impacted by the redesign.

 The Wireframe document that served as a solid starting point for the project